In this tutorial, you’ll learn how to install Apache Iceberg locally and get hands-on experience using Apache Spark as a compute engine.

 Setup Iceberg Configuration #

-To begin working with Iceberg tables in PySpark, it’s essential to configure the PySpark session appropriately.
+To start working with Iceberg tables in PySpark, you first need to configure the PySpark session correctly.
+In this setup, you’ll use a catalog named demo

-warehouse_path = "./warehouse"
+arehouse_path = "./warehouse"

 iceberg_spark_jar = 'org.apache.iceberg:iceberg-spark-runtime-3.4_2.12:1.3.0'